gkgriswold/mobilerepository/README.md

-ReadMe has been edited again.
+GG - 4/21/21 - ReadMe has been edited again.